The galaxy of Coxeter groups: Introduction

-\begin{thm}[Profinite rigidity in rank $\leq 3$] Coxeter groups with diagrams in $\mc{G}_{\leq 3}$ are profinitely rigid within this class.
-Two such groups are isomorphic if and only if their profinite completions agree.
-Moreover, isomorphism of triangle groups can be decided by comparing the multisets of edge labels of their defining complete Coxeter graphs. \end{thm}
+\begin{thm}[Profinite rigidity in rank $\leq 3$] Coxeter groups with diagrams in $\mc{G}_{\leq 3}$ are profinitely rigid within this class, that is, two such groups are isomorphic if and only if their profinite completions agree.
+Moreover, isomorphism of triangle groups can be decided by comparing the multisets of edge labels of their defining complete Coxeter graphs as defined in \cref{def:CCG}. \end{thm}

 As a consequence, we obtain a new proof that the `height-$3$ restricted isomorphism problem' is decidable, see item~(iii) of \cref{thm:main-structure}.
-We expect the idea of using finite quotients (besides finite subgroups) to distinguish Coxeter groups will lead to further developments.
+The proof of \cref{thm:main-profinite} highlights how profinite completions can yield information about the isomorphism type of Coxeter groups.
+We expect that the idea of using finite quotients (besides finite subgroups) to distinguish Coxeter groups will lead to further developments.